CrayLabs/SmartSim/doc/model.rst

 ==============
 In the following sections, we walk through snippets of application code to demonstrate the retrieval of prefixed tensors, datasets, lists, ML models, and scripts using SmartRedis put/get semantics.
-The examples demonstrate retrieval within the same script where the data structures were placed, as well as scenarios where data structures are placed by separate scripts.
+The examples demonstrate retrieval within the same application script where the data structures were placed, as well as scenarios where data structures are placed by separate application scripts.

 .. tabs::